Let's Make Mental Health a Priority

 “My family thinks counselling is for crazy people.”

-Any therapist or medical professional can tell you that violence and mental health is more often an exception rather than an expectation.
 Violence is only one stigma of mental health.
-If you're experiencing intrusive thoughts or a long-lasting low mood, you might worry that you‘re “going crazy.”
-On the other hand, some of my clients with anxiety and perfectionism have said they believe they‘re on the autism spectrum.
-This is an attempt to make sense of the difficulties of mental health and stress.
+If you’re experiencing intrusive thoughts or a long-lasting low mood, you might worry that you’re “going crazy.”
+Some people who experience anxiety and panic disorder think they are losing their mind.
 When a person experiences high stress, it can be expressed as physical pains, a racing mind, nonsense thoughts and changes in behaviour.

-If you‘re having hallucinations or are hearing thoughts that instruct you to be violent, or that cause paranoia and worry about uncommon events, this is when intervention is required.
-It‘s often the case that individuals who experience hallucinations and delusions might not believe that they‘re abnormal.
-And so thinking that you‘re “going crazy” is actually a sign that you‘re self-aware and need some mental health support.
+If you’re having hallucinations or hearing thoughts that instruct you to be violent, or cause paranoia, this is when intervention is required.
+Individuals who experience hallucinations and delusions often don’t believe that they are thinking abnormally.Ā

 Shame About Going To Counselling